hexa-org/policy-mapper/README.md

 This beta project provides the ability to map and support IDQL access policy to and from platforms that support a policy language format.

+## Development Note
+**_Note: This branch is currently under development and documentation needs to be updated._**
+The current branch uses replace commands in each module to direct the go compiler to load locally Use build.sh to build the project as go build ./... only builds the root go.mod

+## Introduction

-The goal of this package is to provide a simple way to take policies of different forms, parse them, map them and produce the translated from.
+The goal of this project is to provide a simple way to take policies of different forms, parse them, map them and produce the translated from.
 This package uses [IDQL Policy](https://github.com/hexa-org/policy/blob/main/specs/IDQL-core-specification.md) as the neutral representation format.